mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Software-Requirements-Specification.md

 #### 3.7.1 Description

 This feature enables Consumers to review applications from Providers, view their profiles and ratings, and select the most suitable Provider for their Need.
-Upon selection, time credits are reserved, status updates, and a private messaging channel opens for coordination.
+Upon selection, status updates and a private messaging channel opens for coordination and schedule proposal negotiation.